About this listing

-Enjoy a mountain adventure on Hawaii Island with your friends and family in a spacious island home near the Hawaii Volcanoes National Park.
-See the gamut of Hawaiian life in the rainforest, at black sand beaches, and quaint villages.
+Enjoy a spacious island home for your mountain adventure on Hawaii Island with your friends and family near the Hawaii Volcanoes National Park.
+See the gamut of Hawaiian life in the rainforest and quaint village of Volcano.

-The Maluhia Guest House vacation rental is located in a native 'ohia forest in a quiet neighborhood in Volcano on the island of Hawaii.
+The Maluhia Guest House vacation rental is a huge house with five bedrooms, three bathrooms, and enough beds to sleep 12 people.
+It is located in a native 'ohia forest in a quiet neighborhood in Volcano on the island of Hawaii.
+Specializing in hosting large groups, this rental is made to let our guests enjoy the whole house, its complete kitchen and spacious landscaped yard.

 Located on the slopes of Kilauea, it is within a five minutes drive to the Hawaii Volcanoes National Park, the Volcano Art Center Gallery, the Kilauea Military Camp and Recreation Area, the Volcano Golf course, and the Volcano village with its many restaurants and shops.
 Visit the National Park.
 Take a hike or two.
 Play a round of golf.
 Enjoy some great food.
 Explore the little village of Volcano.
 Travel down to Ka'u to see black sand beaches and turtles basking on the sand or travel to Hilo and swim in fresh water spring fed beaches.